Jannik66/WALL-E/README.md

 ## Music

-- Play (almost) every youtube video!
+- Play (almost) every youtube video in your Discord channel.
-- There are many useful commands like `loop`, `random`, `pause` and much more

 ## Database

 - WALL-E logs every song in a database
-- He also keeps track of you :O
+- He also keeps track of you
 - The search command allows you to search through this database

 ## Playlist